seeq12/seeq-connector-sdk-java/README.md

    that the debugging agent can load the template connector correctly.**
 1. Resume execution.
 1. Bring up Seeq Workbench and click on the connections section at the top of the screen.
-You should see `My Connector Type: My First Connection` in the list of connections, with 5000 items indexed.
+You should see `My Connector Type: My First Connection` in the list of connections, with a few items indexed.
 1. In Seeq Workbench's *Data* tab, search for `simulated`.
 1. A list of simulated signals should appear in the results.
 Click on any of the results.
 1. The signal should be added to the *Details* pane and a repeating waveform should be shown in the trend. **This